Colorectal Cancer

 • Pembrolizumab

-Radiofrequency ablation (RFA): involves the use of radiofrequency waves to heat the tumours.
+• Radiofrequency ablation (RFA): involves the use of high-energy radio waves to heat the tumour and destroy cancer cells which have spread to the liver with a probe guided by CT scan or ultrasound.
 This can be used as an alternative to resection.

 Prevention